ctranstrum/chuck/README.md

 Unzip the firmware to find the following firmware files:

-- chuck-unibody: for using the keyboard without a dongle
+- chuck-unibody-ble: for using the keyboard wirelessly without a dongle
 - chuck-peripheral: for using the keyboad with a dongle
 - chuck-dongle: to install the firmware onto the [Prospector ZMK dongle][prospector]
 - chuck-wired-rp2040: if you use the xiao rp2040 mcu